Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/build-node-management.md

 **Execution**

-The Parity AXIASolar client implements a [AXIASolar Host](learn-axiasolar-host) and a native runtime.
+The Axia AXIASolar client implements a [AXIASolar Host](learn-axiasolar-host) and a native runtime.
 The runtime must compile to WebAssembly and is stored on-chain.
 If the client's runtime is the same spec as the runtime that is stored on-chain, then the client will execute blocks using the client binary.
 Otherwise, the client will execute the Wasm runtime from the chain.

 Therefore, when syncing the chain, the client will execute blocks from past runtimes using their associated Wasm binary.
 This feature also allows forkless upgrades: the client can execute a new runtime without updating the client.

-Parity's AXIASolar client has two Wasm execution methods, interpreted (default) and compiled.
+Axia's AXIASolar client has two Wasm execution methods, interpreted (default) and compiled.
 Set the preferred method to use when executing Wasm with `--wasm-execution <Interpreted|Compiled>`.
 Compiled execution will run much faster, especially when syncing the chain, but is experimental and may use more memory/CPU.
 A reasonable tradeoff would be to sync the chain with compiled execution and then restart the node with interpreted execution.

 ## File Structure